flutter/website/src/content/cookbook/architecture/command.md

-You might find yourself repeating the above code over and over, implementing a different running state for each action in every ViewModel.
+You might find yourself repeating the above code over and over, implementing a different running state for each action in every view model.
 At that point, it makes sense to extract this code into a reusable pattern: a command.

-A command is a class that encapsulates a ViewModel action, and exposes the different states that an action can have.
+A command is a class that encapsulates a view model action, and exposes the different states that an action can have.

 <?code-excerpt "lib/simple_command.dart (Command)" replace="/(null|false);/\/\/ .../g;"?>